 Grow with your brand

 Nano-influencers are still in the infancy stage of their careers, but brands that take advantage now will be ahead of their competition.

 The thing is nano-influencers grow with your brand.
-You hire them when they are only at the beginning of their journey and they slowly become your brand ambassadors.
-But as the time goes, they get more and more followers.
+You hire them when they are only at the beginning of their journey, and they slowly become your brand ambassadors.
+But as time goes on, they get more and more followers.
 And one day…voila…they already become a micro- or macro-influencer.

 So, don’t underestimate these rising stars: they do have the potential to become future superstars!

 Easy to scale